 Subscribe to our new newsletter!

 D-23 has been around since the 1940's.
 Of the many people who used it Ansel Adams is one of the most famous.
-It's soft working, controllable, fine grained and forgiving of high contrast.
-And it's very easy to make.
-But here's a way to use it that's almost never mentioned but I tell you, it's amazing!
+It's controllable, fine grained, clean working, and forgiving of high contrast.
+And it's so easy to make.
+Here's a way to use it that's almost never mentioned but let me tell you, it's amazing!

-D-23 was formulated to be a better D-76.
-According to Anchell and Troop's The Film Developing Cookbook it was designed to be especially reliable as a replenished developer, the type of reliability commercial labs needed.
-D-23 in and of itself was stable, had similar fine grain to D-76, and provided good shadow detail with controlled highlights.
-It excelled in contrasty situations where other developers might run away and burn out the highlights.
-Furthermore, it consisted of only two chemicals, Metol and Sodium Sulphite.
+D-23 was formulated to be a better D-76 and in fact even has the same development times.
+According to Anchell and Troop's The Film Developing Cookbook it was designed to be especially reliable as a replenished developer, the type of reliability commercial labs needed for the thousands of films they processed.
+D-23 in and of itself was very stable and didn't change activity like D-76 did over time, and it had similar fine grain to D-76, providing good shadow detail with well controlled highlights.
+D-23 excelled in those contrasty situations where other developers might run away and burn out the highlights.
+Furthermore, it is as simple as it gets, consisting of only two chemicals, metol and sodium sulphite.

 D-23's soft working nature and forgiving personality is complimented by a versatility that earns its place in any darkroom.
 It can be used as a stock developer for fine soft grained long tonal range photographs, with a similar look and times to D-76, or it can be diluted up to 1+3 for a different effect.
 These higher dilutions change how D-23 works on the film, moving from that fine grain developer (stock) to a sharper developer (1+1) to an acutance and compensating developer (1+3).
 As you dilute it, just like D-76, the long tonality reduces so why not try them all and choose your favourite dilution.